Quantitative steepness, semi-FKPP reactions, and pushmi-pullyu fronts: Introduction

 We then discuss the basic properties of the semi-FKPP and pushmi-pullyu nonlinearities in Section~\ref{sec:semi-push}.
 In particular, we discuss the properties of the traveling wave profile function $\eta_c(u)$ and explain why the minimal traveling wave speed is given by (\ref{jul1402}) not only for the Fisher-KPP but also for semi-FKPP nonlinearities.

 Section~\ref{sec:alg} discusses some of remarkable algebraic properties of reaction-diffusion equations that are elucidated by the use of the shape defect and traveling wave profile functions.
-There, we consider in greater detail of the shape defect function, establish the variational formulation (\ref{jul1302}) for reaction-diffusion equations, and explain the aforementioned natural connection between reaction-diffusion equations and reactive conservation laws.
-We also introduce the weighted Hopf-Cole transform \be v(t,x)=\exp\Big(x+\sqrt{\chi}\int_x^\infty \alpha(u(t,y))dy\Big)u(t,x), \ee and show that if the shape defect function is non-negative at $t=0$: $w(0,x)\ge 0$ for all $x\in\Rm$, then~$v(t,x)$ satisfies the differential inequality \be v_t\le v_{xx}. \ee Here, $u(t,x)$ is a solution to the reaction-diffusion equation (\ref{e.rde}) in the moving frame $x\mapsto 2t + x$.
-This is another remarkable quantitative consequence of the positivity of the shape defect function.
+There, we consider in greater detail the shape defect function, establish the variational formulation (\ref{jul1302}) for reaction-diffusion equations, and explain the aforementioned natural connection between reaction-diffusion equations and reactive conservation laws.
+We also introduce the weighted Hopf-Cole transform (see~\eqref{jul1902}) and establish the key differential inequality~\eqref{jul1904}.